EOP-OMB/federal-program-inventory/website/_program/TC.134.md

 grants_url: null
 is_subpart_f: null
 layout: program
-objective: The baseline tax system would not allow a deduction for personal expenditures including charitable contributions.
-In contrast, the Tax Code provides individuals and corporations a deduction for contributions to nonprofit health institutions.
-  Tax expenditures resulting from the deductibility of contributions to other charitable institutions are listed under the education, training, employment, and social services function.
+objective: The baseline tax system generally would tax all income under the regular tax rate schedule.
+It would not allow preferentially low (or zero) tax rates to apply to certain types or sources of income.
+In contrast, under current law interest earned on State and local government debt issued to finance hospital construction is excluded from income subject to tax.
 obligations: null
+other_program_spending: '[{"x":"2022","outlays":0.0,"forgone_revenue":4040000000.0},{"x":"2023","outlays":0.0,"forgone_revenue":3120000000.0},{"x":"2024","outlays":0.0,"forgone_revenue":3490000000.0}]'
 outlays: null
 permalink: /program/TC.134.html
 popular_name: ''